Hotel Marcel: History

-Early history
+Offices and research use

 Armstrong Rubber Co. first initiated the building's construction in 1966 with the presentation of a proposal to develop a site at the intersection of Interstates 91 and 95 to then-mayor of New Haven, Richard C. Lee.
 Lee allowed the purchase on the condition the firm would hire a world-renowned architect; Lee desired New Haven to become "America's model city".
 While the company originally proposed a low rise structure, Lee suggested a building with eight to ten stories.
 In response, the project's architect, Marcel Breuer, designed a plan suspending the company's administrative offices two stories above a two-story research and development space.
 The negative space between the building's two forms was intended to reduce sound in the offices from the development labs below.

 The building was completed in 1970 at a cost of $6.5 million.
 It would serve Armstrong Rubber for 18 years.
 In 1988, Pirelli purchased the company.

+Vacancy

-It sold the site to mall developers in June 1999, who aimed to build a large mall on the site, with Nordstrom as one of the anchors.
+In June 1999, Pirelli sold the site to developers who aimed to build a large mall on the site, with Nordstrom as one of the anchors.
 The project was abandoned by 2000, and mall company Westfield America purchased the site in March 2001.

 Beginning in May 1999 and spanning over a decade, the Pirelli Tire Building was unoccupied and largely unused, as plans evolved for the site.
 The lack of use was criticized by preservation groups as encouraging demolition by neglect.
-A vandal broke into the building in 1999, stealing $50 in copper piping, though causing thousands of dollars in damage.
+A vandal broke into the building in 1999, stealing $50 in copper piping, while causing thousands of dollars in damage.